Additional Links: Stamp Campaign | Portfolio | Spotlight | Lathrop House B&B | Natzweiler-Struthof Site

 She served as Vice-President and Director of Programs for the Alice Austen House, Staten Island, NY, and helped lobby successfully for a more than $1 million grant from the City of NY for restoration of this historic house and creation of the first museum dedicated to a photographer in the U.S.

-Illustrations of these assignments are on the Spotlight page of this website.
-You may contact us to schedule a speaking engagement for your group.
+Please contact us for a brochure and to schedule a speaking engagement for your group.

 Exhibits available with text pieces